nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Each time the user wants to add on to a note, the user has to retype the entire note again with the added details.

-##### Aspect: Input format for note command.
+##### Aspect: Input format for note and notedelete commands.

 * **Alternative 1 (current implementation):** Duplicate prefixes cannot be present in user input.
-  * Pros: Removes ambiguity in choosing the corresponding arguments used in adding notes to stocks.
+  * Pros: Removes ambiguity in choosing the corresponding arguments used in adding notes to stocks or deleting notes from stocks.
   * Cons: Users have to retype their command in the case where they forget which prefixes they have typed and input duplicate prefixes.

 * **Alternative 2:** Duplicate prefixes can be present in user input.
   * Pros: Only the argument corresponding to the last appearance of the prefix will be used.
   Allows users to input prefix and corresponding arguments to override the last occurrence of this prefix.
-  * Cons: Users may type 2 of the required prefixes accidentally and add a note to an unintended stock.
+  * Cons: Users may type 2 of the required prefixes accidentally and add a note to an unintended stock, or delete an unintended note from the stock.

 ### Statistics Feature